Azure/azure-sdk/docs/rust/introduction.md

 ### Samples {#rust-repo-samples}

-{% include requirement/MUST id="rust-repo-samples-examples" %} include runnable examples using common e.g., `AZURE_CLIENT_ID`, and library-specific e.g., `AZURE_KEYVAULT_URL` environment variables in crates' `examples/` directory.
+{% include requirement/MUST id="rust-repo-samples-examples" %} include runnable examples using `azure_identity::DefaultAzureCredential` and library-specific environment variables e.g., `AZURE_KEYVAULT_URL` in crates' `examples/` directory.

+{% include requirement/MUST id="rust-repo-samples-unique" %} use unique example file names throughout the workspace.

-The example file names are compiled into executes with the same name; thus, they must have unique names throughout the workspace.
+The example file names are compiled into executes with the same name as the source file; thus, they must have unique names throughout the workspace.
 To facilitate this, preface your example name with the client name - converting PascalCase type name to snake_case - or, if still ambiguous, the service directory or crate name e.g., `secret_client_set_secret.rs` or `keyvault_secret_client_set_secret.rs`.

-Read about Cargo's [project layout][rust-lang-project-layout] for more information about conventional directories.
+See Cargo's [project layout][rust-lang-project-layout] for more information about conventional directories.

 <!-- Links -->